artsy/hokusai/README.md

 - Install Python development packages: `pip install -r requirements.txt`.

-Finally, to install the Hokusai package to your system's `PATH` from a checkout of this repository, you can run `(sudo) pip install --upgrade .`
+Finally, to install the Hokusai package to your system's `PATH` from a checkout of this repository, you can run `pip install --upgrade .`

 Alternatively, you can invoke Hokusai directly with `python bin/hokusai`.